springfuse/springfuse.github.com/index.md

 		<tr>
 			<th><i>Your password</i></th>
 			<td>
-				<input type="text" id="password" class="required updateCommand"> If you are a first time user, provide the desired password.
+				<input type="password" id="password" class="required updateCommand"> If you are a first time user, provide the desired password.
 			</td>
 		</tr>
 		<tr>